South Africa needs superheroes.

 A New Approach To Education and Social Entrepreneurship

 Recognising the gap between entrepreneurs that succeed, and those that do not, Startup School has developed entrepreneurship courses to help bridge the gap.
 However, a good business idea is not the only thing that gets a business accepted into the programmes.

 Startup School recognises the need to foster the emergence and growth of businesses that have a positive impact on South Africans.
-When combining commerce and social issues in a way that improves the lives of its people, entrepreneurs are able to improve the country and those in it.
-And, it is through these social entrepreneurs that we will really begin to build a bigger and better national economy.
+When combining commercial and social issues in a way that improves the lives of its people, entrepreneurs are able to better the country for those who live in it.
+Just like the story of Startup School alumna, Palesa Moloi.
+It’s through these social entrepreneurs that we will really begin to build a bigger and better national economy.

 In short, our entrepreneurship courses offer: